Niles North High School

 Niles North High School, officially Niles Township High School North, is a public four-year high school located in Skokie, Illinois, a North Shore suburb of Chicago, Illinois in the United States.
 It is part of Niles Township Community High School District 219, which also includes Niles West High School.
 Its feeder middle schools are Old Orchard Junior High, Oliver McCracken Middle School, East Prairie School, and Golf Middle School.
-Before being moved to a separate facility in Lincolnwood, Illinois, the school hosted the Bridges Adult Transition program.
+Before being moved to a separate facility in Lincolnwood, Illinois, the Bridges Adult Transition program was hosted at the school.

 Athletics

 Niles North competes in the Central Suburban League and Illinois High School Association.
 Its mascot is the Viking.
 Niles North's rival is Niles West High School.
 The crosstown rivalry is referenced as the "Skokie Skirmish."

 Activities

 The Niles North chess team has won the Illinois High School Association State Championship in 2006, 2010, and 2012.